tylerwatt12/sdrtrunk-vce/README.md

 - SDRconnect tuners are configured per `host:port`, with device name used as selection metadata rather than as part of tuner identity.
 - For local loopback hosts, headless startup readiness is checked over the WebSocket API before tuner startup proceeds.
 - The convenience headless manager is optional.
 Users who already run SDRconnect or `SDRconnect_headless` themselves can leave auto-start disabled and sdrtrunk will simply attach to the configured endpoints if they are available.
+- All of this is pretty much just "get it working reliably for me, in my particular scenario".
+You might find it interesting or useful, but bottom line, this is just a line of experimentation for me, not something that I'd expect to do a PR for any time soon.
+If that's something you'd like to do, have at it; proper attribution to W2NJL's work and my meager efforts here would be apropos in that case.

 * [Help/Wiki Home Page](https://github.com/DSheirer/sdrtrunk/wiki)
 * [Getting Started](https://github.com/DSheirer/sdrtrunk/wiki/Getting-Started)